What is LAN(Local Area Network)?

 With the Ipconfig command, you will be able to see the windows IP configuration on your system which is connected to the internet or is in the LAN.
 If you are connected with the internet on the WIFI then you will get a “Wireless LAN Adapter”.
 Under this section, you will find the IPV6 address, Subnet mast of your system, default gateway, IPV4 LAN address.

 With this command, you can check whether your system is connected to the network or not.
 By typing Ipconfig, you will find out the LAN address of your system.
 Once you find the LAN address, you will be able to ping on that address and check the local area connection.

 Ping – 192.168.8.10 -t

 This is the same command as above, but with this command, the loop will keep on running until you stop it manually.
-For example, if you are testing a computer system which is connected in the LAN, you can use this command to find out whether the system is getting signals from the server or not.
-This is one of the most popular and commonly used command in the networking industry.
+For example, if you are testing a computer system that is connected to the LAN, you can use this command to find out whether the system is getting signals from the server or not.
+This is one of the most popular and commonly used commands in the networking industry.
 If you are in the same industry, then you will use this command several times.
 Not only in the computer system checking but, configuring the switches or the routers.